axstin/rbxfpsunlocker/README.md

 ## FAQ

-1. **Some files are being deleted and/or my anti-virus is detecting rbxfpsunlocker as malware.
+1. **Roblox is force-closing, files are being deleted, and/or my anti-virus is detecting rbxfpsunlocker as malware.
 What do I do?**

-Any detections are most likely a false positive.
-If you don't trust me, feel free to download the repository and compile the project from source.
+All detections are false positives.
+Internally, RFU "tampers" with running Roblox processes in order to uncap framerate and can appear as suspicious to an anti-virus.
+For reasons unbeknownst to me, 32-bit builds of RFU garner many more false positive detections than 64-bit builds and are no longer included in new releases.
+If you don't trust me, feel free to download the repository, review the source code, and compile the project yourself with Visual Studio 2019.
 Otherwise, add an exception to your anti-virus for `rbxfpsunlocker.exe` (or the folder it is in).

 2. **How can I see my FPS?**